Beijukabruno/DSI_TB-helpcentre/README.md

 - Detailed treatment guidelines
 - Medication information and side effects
 - Patient support resources
 - Special considerations for different populations

+#### Academic Research (The Lancet)
+- Social determinants of health in TB-HIV care
+- Poverty as a barrier to treatment success
+- Case study from Uganda's TB-HIV program
+- Research gaps and policy recommendations
+- Special considerations for different populations

 ## Repository Purpose